Getting an annual checkup is enormously important for better health for everyone, not just babies and kids.

 Learn more about therapy, eating disorders, and substance abuse help.

 Review your colonoscopy coverage before your appointment.

 Colonoscopy and FIT tests

-Did you buy your health plan before March 23, 2010?
+Do you have a health plan from prior to March 23, 2010?
 If so, your plan is known as a grandfathered plan and may not include benefits found in plans sold as part of the Affordable Care Act.
-View Preventive health screenings for grandfathered plans.
+View Using your preventive benefits.

 Your health plan covers preventive care services as required by state and federal law.
 For more information, please review the "A" and "B" rated services on the United States Preventive Task Force, immunizations recommended by the Centers for Disease Control and Prevention and preventive care and screening recommended by the Health Resources and Services Administration.
 See the list on healthcare.gov.

 Get discounts on gyms, nutrition programs, contact lenses, and more!
 Only for Premera members.